 Several estimates are provided for each latent variable; these can be used in research reports for discussions on the measurement instrument's reliability, discriminant and predictive validity, as well as overall collinearity (see Figure H.6).
 R-squared, adjusted R-squared, and Q-squared coefficients are provided only for endogenous latent variables; and reflect the percentages of explained variance and predictive validity associated with each of those latent variables, respectively.
-Composite reliability and Cronbach's alpha coefficients are provided for all latent variables.
-Also provided for all latent variables are: minimum and maximum values, medians, modes, skewness and excess kurtosis coefficients, results of unimodality and normality tests, and histograms.
+Composite reliability and Cronbach's alpha coefficients are provided for all latent variables are: numbers of different values, the ratios between the numbers of different values and sample size, minimum and maximum values, medians, modes, skewness and excess kurtosis coefficients, results of unimodality and normality tests, and histograms.
 Means and standard deviations are not shown because latent variables are standardized; i.e., they all have a mean of 0 and a standard deviation of 1.